Measurement Quantum Cellular Automata and Anomalies in Floquet Codes

-Furthermore, we also consider two-dimensional Floquet measurement circuits and their induced MQCA along the boundary.
+Furthermore, we also consider two-dimensional Floquet measurement circuits and induced MQCA along the boundary.
 Our first example is based on Wen's plaquette model~\cite{WenP}, realizing the toric code topological order, stabilized by four-body operators.
 Consider a vertical boundary of the model (which results from simply dropping terms which straddles the boundary), shown in Fig.~\ref{fig:WenPlaq_boundaryR}.
 The logical algebra is generated by two-body operators along the edge, with one logical generator per unit cell.
 When we implement the translation circuit above, one along every column, every site of the model shifts upward by one unit.
 While the logical algebra remains the same, i.e., the translation implements an automorphism of the algebra, each individual logical operator shifts by one, realizing a nontrivial MQCA along the boundary.
-Because there is only one logical generator per unit cell (as opposed to two per unit cell in the 1D chain), this MQCA transports the equivalent of a half-qubit of information along the boundary.
-The MQCA index is $\half$, indicative of a boundary anomaly that cannot be realized in a purely 1D circuit.
+Because there is only one logical generator per unit cell (as opposed to two per unit cell in the 1d chain), this MQCA transports the equivalent of a half-qubit of information along the boundary.
+The MQCA index is $\half$, indicative of a boundary anomaly that cannot be realized in a purely 1d circuit.

-The boundary MQCA index depends on the specific choice of circuit termination along the edge; one may alter the index by an integer by attaching a pure 1D circuit to the edge.
-Our second main result is that the fractional portion of the MQCA index is independent of the boundary termination chosen, but rather a property the bulk circuit.
-That is, two-dimensional topological periodic locally reversible measurement circuits are characterized by a $\thalf \ZZ / \ZZ \cong \ZZ_2$ index, which provides an obstruction to constructing a smooth boundary with no logical operators. \footnote{In this paper, we do not show that this $\ZZ_2$ invariant is the \emph{only} obstruction to having a trivial boundary.} In particular, the HH code belongs to the non-trivial class.
-This allows us to say that any boundary of the HH code must (a) be not locally reversible, or (b) period doubled (or $6N$ steps), or (c) must admit a boundary with anomalous MQCA index.
+The boundary MQCA index depends on the specific choice of circuit termination along the edge; one may alter the index by an integer by attaching a pure 1d circuit to the edge.
+Our second main result is that the fractional portion of the MQCA index is independent of the chosen boundary termination, and is a property the bulk circuit.
+That is, two-dimensional topological locally reversible measurement cycles are characterized by a $\thalf \ZZ / \ZZ \cong \ZZ_2$ index, which provides an obstruction to constructing a smooth boundary with no nontrivial logical operators. \footnote{In this paper, we do not prove that this $\ZZ_2$ invariant is the \emph{only} obstruction to having a trivial boundary.} In particular, the HH code belongs to the nontrivial class.
+This allows us to say that any boundary of the HH code must (a) be not locally reversible, or (b) be period doubled (or $6N$ steps) or nonperiodic, or (c) admit a boundary with an anomalous MQCA index.